Table of Contents

 Dead Load

-Steel, concrete, bricks, cement, sand, fittings, wires, and more material require while building a house.
+Steel, concrete, bricks, cement, sand, fittings, wires, and more materials are required while building a house.
 These all come under the dead load.

 Live Load

-In-house live load acts due to furniture, people, water, other equipment which can move from one place to another.
+In-house live load acts due to furniture, people, water, and other equipment that can move from one place to another.

 Snow Load

-Snow load is the load acts due to snow in the winter season.
-It depends on the design of the roof, surface area, the material of the roof.
-If the roof area is large, more snow accumulates on it & acts more load.
+Snow load is the load that acts due to snow in the winter season.
+It depends on the design of the roof, the surface area, and the material of the roof.
+If the roof area is large, more snow accumulates on it & acts as more load.

-Snow load acts in some geographical locations because snowfall occurs in a few locations.
-Also, the magnitude of snow differs as per the location.
+Snow load acts in some geographical locations because snowfall occurs in a few places.
+Also, the magnitude of snow differs depending on the area.

 Horizontal Loads